 In the 1949 movie Twelve O’Clock High, Gregory Peck, who plays a military officer, drives straight onto a secure military base without being stopped.
 The sentry never checks his ID, and as a result, blatantly violates security protocol.

 Rather than letting this mishap slide, Peck stops the car and chews the young soldier out for violating the rules.
-Having witnessed this laxity within the organization, Peck then whips his unit into shape the way only a driven commander can.
+Having witnessed this laxity within the organization, Peck then whips his unit into shape the way only a military general can.

 While set in the context of an air force unit during WWII, the movie is really about the importance of leadership at the top.
 What does a movie about WWII have to do with compliance?
 For one thing, it illustrates what leadership at the top should look like when it comes to enforcing ethics and regulations.